 This category focuses on how well the accommodation takes care of their community and the location they are established in.

-1. Does the owner live in the same country?
+- Does the owner live in the same country?

 If the owner lives in the same country it normally means that revenues also stay there.
-When the accommodation is owned by a big corporation or is part of a franchise, most of the money will not stay in the country.
+When the accommodation is owned by a big corporation or is part of a franchise, most of the money will not stay in the country. - Is more than 50% of their staff local?

 Does the stay hire mostly local people to run the place?
-This also applies to management functions.
+This also applies to management functions. - Are there local projects that are supported by the accommodation?

 Are there any visible local projects that the accommodation invests in?
-This can be from local clean-ups to financial help for schools or animal shelters for example.
+This can be from local clean-ups to financial help for schools or animal shelters for example. - Do they respect the local culture and indigenous communities?

-Are the practices of the stay in line with the local culture and don’t harm indigenous people in any way (by exploiting them or disrespecting their traditions for example)
+Are the practices of the stay in line with the local culture and don’t harm indigenous people in any way (by exploiting them or disrespecting their traditions for example) - Do employees get paid at least the the minimum wage?

 Many places rely heavily on tips to pay their employees, which means they could earn close to nothing if tips are bad.
 Every worker should get paid at least the minimum hourly wage.